jmorris0x0/terraform-provider-k8sconnect/DEFERRED_DIFF.md

 ---

+## 7 Preventing taints when connection values are unknown (or change)

+**Problem**
+In classic providers, if `host`, CA, or exec token is **unknown at plan time**
+– even just because a `data.*` source hasn’t resolved yet – Terraform marks every
+resource for replace.

 ## 7 Preventing mass taints on connection changes

-**Problem**
-Traditional providers store connection in the *provider* block; any change (endpoint, CA, exec token) taints every resource → delete/recreate.

 **k8sinline approach**